 If you are involved in a lawsuit or a dispute, we may disclose protected health information about you in response to a court order or administrative order.
-We may also disclose protected health information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.
+We may also disclose protected health information about you in response to a subpoena, discovery request, or other lawful processes by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.

 Disclosures to law enforcement

 We may release protected health information if asked to do so by a law enforcement official, in response to a court order, subpoena, warrant, summons, or similar process.
-Other related disclosures may include disclosures relating to individuals who are Armed Forces personnel, to national security and intelligence agencies, as well as disclosures to authorized federal officials for the protection of the President of the United States or other authorized persons or foreign heads of state.
+Other related disclosures may include disclosures relating to individuals who are Armed Forces personnel, to national security and intelligence agencies, as well as to disclosures to authorized federal officials for the protection of the President of the United States or other authorized persons or foreign heads of state.

 Disclosures to coroners, funeral directors, and organ donation

-We may disclose protected health information about you to a coroner or medical examiner for identification purposes, determining cause of death, or for the coroner or medical examiner to perform other duties required by law.
-We may also disclose protected health information about you to a funeral director in order to permit the funeral director to carry out legal duties, and may do so if death is reasonably anticipated.
+We may disclose protected health information about you to a coroner or medical examiner for identification purposes, determining the cause of death, or for the coroner or medical examiner to perform other duties required by law.
+We may also disclose protected health information about you to a funeral director in order to permit the funeral director to carry out legal duties and may do so if death is reasonably anticipated.
 Your protected health information may also be disclosed for certain organ donations to which you may have agreed.